 Mt.
-Washington Pediatric Hospital's Concussion Assessment and Management Program provides evaluations and treatment for both sports-related and non-sports-related pediatric concussions.
-Patients must be seen by a physician before coming to the clinic.
-For each clinic visit, patients will meet with a Clinical Neuropsychologist who will administer a series of tests that are sensitive to the effects of concussion.
+Washington Pediatric Hospital's Concussion Assessment and Management Program (CAMP) provides evaluations and treatment for both sports-related and non-sports-related pediatric concussions.
+For each visit, patients will meet with a clinical neuropsychologist and a physical or occupational therapist.
+The clinical psychologist will administer a battery of tests that are sensitive to the effects of concussion.
 These findings will be used in developing an appropriate treatment plan which may include referral to other professionals.

-- The neuropsychologist will work closely with the child's primary care provider and any other individuals who are involved in the child’s care in order to develop the most effective treatment plan.
+- Your concussion team will work closely with the child's primary care provider and any other individuals who are involved in the child’s care in order to develop the most effective treatment plan.

-- The neuropsychologist and other professionals involved in the child’s care can assist coaches and parents in determining when it is safe for the child to resume their previous level of activity, including a return to sports.
+- Your concussion team and other professionals involved in the child’s care can assist coaches and parents in determining when it is safe for the child to resume their previous level of activity, including a return to sports.

-- The hospital will also work with the child’s school and make clear recommendations about what types of accommodations for homework or class schedules a child may need during their period of recovery.
+- We will also work with the child’s school and make clear recommendations about what types of accommodations for homework or class schedules a child may need during their period of recovery.

 In addition to the assessment and management of a concussion after it occurs, we also offer baseline assessments.
 The results of baseline testing are used to compare any change in performance that might occur as the result of a concussion.

 To schedule an appointment in Mt.
 Washington Pediatric Hospital’s Concussion Assessment and Management

 Outpatient appointments and program referrals can be made by calling 410-578-5261.